menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_medication_test.md

 6. Verify that the medication is now in the past medications list, and no longer in the current medications list
 7. Click on that same medication in the past medications list
 8. Verify that it is selected
-9. Click on the `Re-add` button to move it back to the current medications list
+9. Click on the `Add` button to move it back to the current medications list
 10. Verify that the medication is now in the current medications list, and no longer in the past medications list